chef/vscode-chef/README.md

 #### Snippet support (with tabbing) for all Chef Infra YAML Recipe format:

  * Please review the [Chef YAML Recipe snippets](snippets/chef_yaml_resources.json) for a complete list.

+#### Snippet support for all Chef Inspec:

+ * Please review the [Chef Inspec snippets](snippets/chef_inspec_resources.json) for a complete list of included resources.
+ * Please review the [Chef Inspec Common snippets](snippets/chef_inspec_common.json) for a listing of common snippets included for Chef Inspec.

 ## Installation